-Treats cryopyrin-associated periodic syndromes (CAPS), familial cold auto-inflammatory syndrome (FCAS), and Muckle-Wells syndrome (MWS).
+Treats cryopyrin-associated periodic syndromes (CAPS), including familial cold autoinflammatory syndrome (FCAS) and Muckle-Wells syndrome (MWS).
+Also treats systemic juvenile idiopathic arthritis (SJIA).

 There may be other brand names for this medicine.